Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 This story does not end with regret.
 It ends with responsibility—and with choice.
 Screen habits were formed slowly, and they can be softened slowly too.
 What matters is not what was done in exhaustion or survival, but what is chosen now, with awareness and intention.

 Gen Alpha children are not lost.
-Their brains are still growing.
-Their hearts are still open.
-Their need for connection is still stronger than their attachment to screens.
-But they cannot walk back to the real world alone.
-They need adults to slow down with them, guide them gently, and stay present through discomfort.
+Their brains are still growing and hearts are still open.
+Also, Their need for connection is still stronger than their attachment to screens.
+But they can’t walk back to the real world alone.
+They need adults to slow down with them, guide them gently, and stay attentive through discomfort.

 This is not about removing screens completely.
 It is about restoring balance.
 It is about bringing back conversation, boredom, play, eye contact, and emotional safety—one moment at a time.
 Childhood is not measured by milestones alone; it is shaped by everyday choices that either connect or disconnect.